ehrpg/qstar/docs/settings/stalker/rules.md

 Also, certain equipment such as hazmat suits can reduce the radiation exposure or even reduce it to zero.
-The suit reduces the radiation exposure per hour by it's value.
+The suit reduces the radiation exposure per hour by its value.

 !!! info "Example"
     A hazmat suit may have a radiation reduction of 100.
 A contaminated zone may have 150 RAD/h.
-The suit reduces the radiation exposure to 50 RAD/h.
+The suit reduces the radiation exposure to 50 RAD/h or 5 RAD/tick.

 ## Food & Water